Green neon tetra: Description

+Distribution and habitat

+Though the green neon tetra is described as being from the Negro and Orinoco Rivers, it may be restricted to the uppermost portion of the tributaries of these rivers, as well as within the terra firma and heavily planted wetland areas between.
+Though there is some overlap with the range of P. axelrodi, the two species are thought to partition their habitat.

+In wetland areas of their range, dissolved oxygen concentrations range from 0.7–4.4 mg/L and pH from 4.3–4.7, with averages of 2.1 mg/L and 5.0, respectively.
+Temperatures may range between 25–35 C, with no stress observed at the extremes.

 Breeding

 For breeding, these tetras need water similar to the waters in which they live in the wild; extremely soft water with a pH of about 6 and a temperature of around 77 °F. Ideally, the water should be highly stained by the tannins from peat, in subdued light, shaded by plants.
 It spawns in a school, although in the actual act of spawning, one female may be closely associated with one or more males.

-About 130 eggs can be laid by each female.
+About 130 eggs a batch can be laid by each female.
 The parents should be removed after spawning.
 The eggs should hatch in 24 hours.
-The eggs are light sensitive so avoid light.
+The eggs are light sensitive so avoid light(?).
 The babies are very small, so feeding infusoria (protozoa) is necessary early on.
 As they grow, this can increasingly be supplemented with fine commercial fry foods.
 Adults can breed again after a few weeks.

+Conservation

+Like the other Paracheirodon species, the green neon tetra is kept as an aquarium fish, but it is less commonly exported, with about 17,000 individuals exported in 2002.
+Their capture for use in the aquarium trade is the only known threat to their populations, though it is not considered a significant one.
+The species remains quite abundant in its native habitat.

+Additionally, the species' unique physiology allows them to be quite resistant to the effects of climate change.
+In an experiment, P. simulans showed 100% survival in even the most extreme conditions of lower dissolved oxygen and pH, as well as higher carbon dioxide and temperature.